jonathanlocke/jonathanlocke.github.io/articles/broadcaster-listener.md

 <img src="https://state-of-the-art.org/graphics/broadcaster-listener/broadcaster-listener-300.png" srcset="https://state-of-the-art.org/graphics/broadcaster-listener/broadcaster-listener-300-2x.png 2x" style="vertical-align:middle"/>

 A *Broadcaster* is a *Transmitter* that keeps a list of *Listener*s (the audience) to which it will transmit messages.
 Listeners can be added and removed from this audience.
-When the *Broadcaster.transmit(Value)* method is called with a *Transmittable* message, that message object is transmitted to each member of the audience.
+When the *Broadcaster.transmit(Transmittable)* method is called with a *Transmittable* message, that message object is transmitted to each member of the audience.

     public interface Transmitter<Transmittable>
     {